ANSANJAY/ConditionVariableMutexTutorial/9_Thread specificResourceSpecificCV.md

 ### Resource-Specific Condition Variable
 - In this case, all threads share a single Condition Variable (`CV`).
-- Programmer loses control over which specific thread to unblock.
+- The programmer loses control over which specific thread to unblock.
 - The operating system will decide which thread to unblock.

 ---